Terry Garnett: Rugby career

 He was sent off whilst playing for Wakefield in the Courage League Division 2 game against Northampton in September 1995 for "careless placement of the boot when establishing a base" against Tim Rodber and the incident was filmed by BBC TV's Rugby Special.

 He made his Yorkshire debut against Cheshire during the 1992/93 season and was a member of the Yorkshire side who lost the 1993 County Championship final to Lancashire.
 He also played for an England XV in the R.F Oakes Memorial game.
 After his sending off against Northampton he was dropped from the England provisional 1995 World Cup squad.

 He has also played for the North of England against New Zealand Barbarians (24/11/1996), South Africa and Argentina (1/12/1996) and toured France with the English division in 1993.

 He joined Rotherham at the start of the 1998/99 following former Wakefield coach Jim Kilfoyle to Clifton Lane.
-He played 56 league games for Rotherham scoring 9 tries. until leaving the club after the 2000/01 season.
+He played 56 league games for Rotherham scoring 9 tries. until leaving the club after the 2000/01 season following a Severe disc prolapse in his back leading to his immediate retirement.

-He then joined Hull Rugby Club where he played in 10 league games.

 Post retirement he was forwards coach at Hull Ionians and coach at Hull Rugby Union.

 He also qualified as a Yorkshire RFU referee.